ddewaele/GoogleMapsV2WithActionBarSherlock/GoogleMapsV2WithActionBarSherlock/docs/Part4.md

+---
+layout: index
+title: Migrating from v1 maps to v2 maps.
+---

 ### Part 4 : Migrating from v1 maps to v2 maps.

 When moving to v2 of the Maps API for Android, you'll immediately notice that this is a completely new API with very little regard to backwards compatibility ( = a good thing in this case).